devrantukan/spinning-tenant-be/README.md

 All endpoints require authentication via Bearer token in the Authorization header.

 ### Organization

 - `GET /api/organization` - Get tenant organization details

 ### Classes

 - `GET /api/classes` - Get all classes for the organization

 ### Sessions

 - `GET /api/sessions` - Get all sessions for the organization
 - `GET /api/sessions/[id]` - Get a specific session

 ### Bookings

 - `GET /api/bookings` - Get all bookings for the organization
 - `POST /api/bookings` - Create a new booking
 - `GET /api/bookings/[id]` - Get a specific booking
 - `PATCH /api/bookings/[id]` - Update a booking
 - `DELETE /api/bookings/[id]` - Delete a booking

-## Frontend Route
+## Frontend Routes

-- `/spinning` - Frontend page that displays organization data
+- `/admin` - Admin dashboard for managing organization data (classes, sessions, bookings, members, instructors)
+- `/login` - Login page for tenant users

 ## How It Works